Willy Adames Player Props: Brewers vs. Tigers

 Willy Adames At The Plate

-- Adames leads Milwaukee with a slugging percentage of .452, fueled by eight extra-base hits.

-- Adames has picked up a hit in 14 of 23 games this year, with multiple hits six times.
+- He ranks 86th in batting average, 46th in on base percentage, and 72nd in slugging among qualified batters in MLB play.

+- In 58.3% of his 24 games this season, Adames has picked up at least one hit.
+He's also had six multi-hit games.

-- He has hit a home run in four games this season (17.4%), leaving the park in 4% of his trips to the dish.
+- He has hit a long ball in four games this year (16.7%), leaving the park in 3.8% of his plate appearances.

-- Adames has had an RBI in eight games this year (34.8%), including three multi-RBI outings (13.0%).
-He has also driven in three or more of his team's runs in two contests.
+- Adames has had at least one RBI in 33.3% of his games this year (eight of 24), with two or more RBI three times (12.5%).
+He has also accounted for three or more of his team's runs in two contests.

+- He has scored in nine of 24 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.